 Before beginning any career journey, it is a good idea to do some research to see if it may fit with your individual personality.
 While there is not one particular personality type that guarantees that someone will be a successful CRNA, there are some character traits that good CRNAs are likely to share.

 In addition to providing effective anesthesia and attending to patients’ physical needs, CRNAs often also attend to patients’ emotional needs.
-A CRNA usually stays with their patient throughout the entire surgery.
+A CRNA school in Mississippi usually stays with their patient throughout the entire surgery.
 From pre-operative consultation to post-operative maintenance, a CRNA may be one of the only consistent and thus familiar providers that a patient deals with during his or her procedure.
-As such, CRNAs are often called upon to provide emotional and psychological comfort and reassurance.
+As such, CRNA school in Mississippi are often called upon to provide emotional and psychological comfort and reassurance.
 Working with people who are going through medically trying times may be one of the more stressful but also more rewarding parts of being a CRNA.

 To be successful as a CRNA, one should learn to combine the roles discussed above in order to provide excellent physical as well as emotional care to each patient.
 In order to practice successfully, a CRNA should be compassionate, motivated, even-tempered, and committed to a lifetime of learning.

 About CRNAs Jobs in Mississippi